scientific-python/scientific-python-archive/presentations/accepted/2023-imagexd/slides.md

 - Reward and recognize efforts outside of paper writing
 - Fund open, not closed software (and convince the NSF/NIH/... to do the same!)
-- Apply lessons from open source computationa research software to your work:
+- Apply lessons from open source computational research software to your work:
   1. Test research code
   2. Executable papers (AKA automate everything)
   3. Collaborate widely, credit all those involved